Table of Contents

 3. Head Injury

-Loss of balance can also be a consequence of a head injury or even ataxia, which can lead to your dog falling down the stairs.
+Loss of balance can also result from a head injury or even ataxia, leading to your dog falling down the stairs.

 4. Brain Tumor

 A brain tumor is sometimes difficult to notice.
-Depending on the location of a tumor in the brain, it can press onto the cerebellum which is in charge of your dog’s posture, coordination and balance.
+Depending on the tumor's location in the brain, it can press onto the cerebellum, which controls your dog’s posture, coordination, and balance.

 When your dog falls down the stairs, don’t think about the worst possible scenario, but if they start behaving differently for a few days, it’s better to check with the vet in case of some serious illness.

-If it's now a common occurrence for your dog falling down the stairs, you can take certain precautions to prevent such accidents in the future.
+If it's now a common occurrence for your dog to fall down the stairs, you can take certain precautions to prevent such accidents in the future.

-Alternatively, you can buy a special carpet which you can stick to your stairs to change the slippery surface, and prevent the carpet from moving when your dog is walking.
+Alternatively, you can buy a special carpet to stick to your stairs to change the slippery surface and prevent the carpet from moving when your dog is walking.
 You can also use a type of flooring that's generally better for dogs.

 Repair the Stairs

-When you think about all the bad things which can happen to your pet if they fall down the stairs, you will realize that there is no price too high to protect them.
+When you think about all the bad things that can happen to your pet if they fall down the stairs, you will realize there is no price too high to protect them.